 Improving Complex Information Processing

-Research tells us that improving the development and function of neural networks –- especially networks that connect far-reaching regions of the brain –- should be the goal of autism therapy.
-That’s because difficulties with complex information processing, such as the integration of sensory, motor, cognitive, and social-emotional functions, are at the heart of autism.
+Research tells us that improving the development and function of neural networks that connect far-reaching regions of the brain should be the goal of behavior therapy.
+That’s because building long-range neural connections supports complex information processing, and the integration of sensory, motor, cognitive, and social-emotional functions.

 To strengthen long-range networks (and to reduce the excess activity in short-range networks), a behavior intervention program must avoid the over-repetition of discrete tasks.
 Once skills are acquired, they must be immediately expanded and generalized to new contexts.